 - Ashkenazi Jews have a higher rate of BRCA mutations than the general American population.
 It is thought that around one in 40 individuals of Ashkenazi Jewish descent carry a BRCA1 or BRCA2 mutation.
 By contrast, studies have suggested that BRCA mutations occur in the range of one in 400 to one in 800 within the general non-Ashkenazi Jewish population.

 - Genetic counselors and screening programs can help determine and monitor risk.
 Genetic testing may reveal mutations (like BRCA) and help inform family members of risk, regardless of family history.
-The Pancreatic Cancer Action Network (PanCAN) recommends all pancreatic cancer patients receive genetic (germline) testing, as well as genetic counseling.
+The Pancreatic Cancer Action Network (PanCAN) recommends all pancreatic cancer patients receive genetic testing for inherited mutations, as well as genetic counseling.
 Guidelines also recommend genetic counseling for those with other cancer types often linked to BRCA mutations.

 - For those with cancer, mutations to BRCA can inform and improve treatment.
 Evidence suggests that cancer cells with BRCA mutations may respond particularly well to a certain type of chemotherapy as well as a targeted therapy called PARP inhibition.
-A phase III clinical trial recently showed promising results using a PARP inhibitor in a specific group of patients with pancreatic cancer and BRCA mutations.
+The PARP inhibitor Lynparza® (olaparib) was approved for patients with metastatic pancreatic cancer, who have BRCA1 or BRCA2 mutations, and whose tumor previously responded to platinum-based chemotherapy.

-Every pancreatic tumor is different, and patients who receive treatment based on their tumor’s biological characteristics have better outcomes.
-PanCAN strongly recommends molecular profiling of your tumor to help determine the best treatment options.
+Every pancreatic tumor is different, and patients who receive treatment based on their biology can live longer.
+PanCAN strongly recommends genetic testing for inherited mutations and biomarker testing of your tumor to help determine the best treatment options.